You are using an outdated browser. Please upgrade your browser to improve your experience.

 2. Talk to this person about your decision.

-3. Contact the Office of the Public Guardian(www.gov.uk opens in a new tab) to get the relevant LPA forms and an information pack which is also available on Gov.uk(opens in a new tab).
+3. Contact the Office of the Public Guardian(www.gov.uk opens in a new tab) to get the relevant forms and an information pack.
+This is also available on Gov.uk(opens in a new tab).
+You can download the forms or fill them in online.

-5. Get the lasting power of attorney signed by a certificate provider.
-This person signs the document to confirm that you understand the decision you're making, and that you haven't been put under any pressure to sign it.
+4. Get the form signed by a certificate provider.
+This person confirms that you understand the decision you're making, and you haven't been pressured to sign it.
+The certificate provider must be someone you know well or a professional like a doctor, social worker or solicitor.

 Registering a lasting power of attorney

-If you have already signed the LPA but lose mental capacity whilst the process is taking place, your attorney can register it for you.
+If you have signed the LPA but lose mental capacity whilst the process is taking place, your attorney can register it for you.

 The process is different in Scotland(www.publicguardian-scotland.gov.uk opens in a new tab) and Northern Ireland(www.nidirect.gov.uk opens in a new tab).